auranic/auranic.github.io/_pages/cv.md

 1. Organizer of the workshop Complex and simple multidimensional real-life datasets, 1 December 2021
 2. Member of organizing committee of SinCellMod-2020: Single cell data in network modeling, Online meeting, 1-2 December 2020
-3. Member of scientific organizing comitee of 1,2,3,4th International Curie course on Computational Systems Biology of Cancer (Multi-omics data analysis), Paris, September 2018-2021.
+3. Member of scientific organizing committee  of 1,2,3,4th International Curie course on Computational Systems Biology of Cancer (Multi-omics data analysis), Paris, September 2018-2021.
-4. Member of scientific organizing comitee of BioNetVisA workshop (ECCB, BC2, ICSB host), 2014-2021
+4. Member of scientific organizing committee  of BioNetVisA workshop (ECCB, BC2, ICSB host), 2014-2021
-5. Member of organizing comitee of Model Reduction across disciplines-2014
+5. Member of organizing committee  of Model Reduction across disciplines-2014
-6. Member of programming commitee of SASB-2014,  ECCB-2014, ECCB-2012, ECCB-2010, Ghent, October 2010.
+6. Member of programming committee  of SASB-2014,  ECCB-2014, ECCB-2012, ECCB-2010, Ghent, October 2010.
-7. Member of organizing commitee of "Principal manifolds-2006", Leicester, UK, 2006.
+7. Member of organizing committee  of "Principal manifolds-2006", Leicester, UK, 2006.
-8. Member of organizing commitee of "Geometry of Genome", Leicester, UK, 2005.
+8. Member of organizing committee  of "Geometry of Genome", Leicester, UK, 2005.